a-hamdi/GPU/README.md

 ### Files: `heat_diffusion.cpp`
 Implemented a 2D heat diffusion simulation using HIP (Heterogeneous-Computing Interface for Portability).
 The simulation models how heat spreads across a 2D grid over time using the finite difference method.
 The implementation leverages GPU parallelism to accelerate the computation of temperature changes across the grid.

+## Day 37
+### Files: `cuda_ray_tracing.cu`
+Today, I implemented a basic ray tracing algorithm in CUDA to simulate optical phenomena.
+The kernel casts rays from a virtual camera and computes intersections with a sphere, coloring pixels based on the hit points.

 ### Future challenges:
 - Day 15 - mandatory FA2-forward   (Done)